Contrast-Security-OSS/docs/content/admin/teamserver/config/settings/ConfigureTSSuperAdmin.md

 ### TeamServer License
 The TeamServer license and subsequent application licensing is managed from this location.
-The licensecan be updated directly in the [UI](admin_tsfaq.html#license) from this page.
+The license can be updated directly in the [UI](admin_tsfaq.html#license) from this page.

 ### System Messages
 SuperAdmins have the ability to send a system message to all users upon immediate login.
 A simple message and expiration date are required inputs for the message.
 All users will receive this message every time they login to TeamServer until the message expires or is deleted.